rse-org/.github/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Feature request
+name: Issue Template
 about: Suggest a feature which improves user experience or adds value to the product.
 title: Add.. to product 📲...
-labels: feature
+labels: enhancement
 assignees: primetimetran
 ---